 “I not only stand with you and support you, but I will fight for you in Tallahassee,” Mercado said.

-But the rally focused more on the Dreamers who took the microphone to tell their stories about growing up from an early age in the US.
+The rally focused on the Dreamers who took the microphone to tell their stories about growing up from an early age in the US.
 One of those is Sofia Garduno, a sophomore political science student who currently serves as the secretary of the College Democrats at UCF and who said in her speech, “I’m not just a case file and I will speak out if I have to.”

 “I didn’t want to speak at first,” Garduno, who arrived from Mexico at seven years old on a tourist visa, said.
 “But seeing there are people who support me in the community it made me want to come out and show people we need to do something” about Dreamers losing their protections.